JasonVonBusch/express-api/README.md

 # Sample Express Application

 ## Summary
-A simple API using Node.js, Express, Typescript, Chai and Cucumber
+A simple API using Node.js, Express, Typescript, Chai and Cucumber.
+There are also ```~.json``` files that make up the artifacts to be read and written to.

 ### Running the application